munezerobagira/DSA/readme.md

 # DSA

-My exprience and results while learning the data structure and algorithm.
+Repository holding some of  data structures and algorithms that  I worked on.
 ## Aymptotic analysis

 ## Master theorem

-## Alogrithm Concept
+## Alogrithm

+### Concept

-It step by step method of solving the specific problems
+Its step by step method of solving the specific problems

 ### Examples

 #### adding two numbers
+problem: add two numbers,

-the analysis: we add two numbers, so we need storage(variable) for each and another for sum
+analysis: we add two numbers, so we need storage(variable) for each and another for sum

 ```algorithm
     1. start